gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 }
 ```

 Next, let's explore how we can implement the `buy_attribute` function.

 As we mentioned before, this function's role is to start a transfer of tokens from the Tamagotchi contract to the store contract.

 Additionally, it needs to keep track of the transaction's ID in the fungible token contract.
-To accomplish this, we will introduce a new field called `transaction_id` to the state of the store contract.
+To accomplish this, we'll introduce a new field called `transaction_id` to the state of the store contract.

-So, the store contract is responsible for tracking the transactions in the fungible token and has to consider the ID of the current transaction in it.
+The store contract is responsible for tracking the transactions in the fungible token and has to consider the ID of the current transaction in it.

 Let's add the field `transaction_id` to the contract state: